FAR-Lab/RealtimeAudioClassification/Lab-2.-Making-the-Stanford-Sounds-Dataset.md

 An important thing to do before setting out is to record some clips around CCRMA, come back, upload the data, and check the sound quality.
 This helps to make sure that you do not come back from your treks empty-handed, and gives everyone some practice with the overall data capture workflow.

 Download the snapshots from the phone and the audio files.
-The synchronized timestamps for date created should help you match the image to the sound file.
+The synchronized timestamps for "date created" should help you match the image to the sound file.

 ## Go Forth